upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 readRow = do
   row <- parseString <$> getLine
   if length row /= sudokuSize
-    then error "row does not have correct number of cells" else return row
+    then error "row does not have the correct number of cells" else return row

 main :: IO ()